Nikit-V-Mitic/Python-Testing/README.md

 I hope this repo will be useful for others at the beginning of their journey into Python for DS/A, and that those more experienced might find some enjoyment in contributing to a large store of knowledge.

 As the purpose of this project is educational, there is no strict end-goal in terms of functionality.
-As such, kindly ensure that any pull requests made conform to the general principles of 1) clarity, 2) educational-value, and 3) commentary -- code with explanatory comments is much appreciated.
+As such, kindly ENSURE that any pull requests made conform to the general principles of 1) clarity, 2) educational-value, and 3) commentary -- code with explanatory comments is much appreciated.

 Thank you for your time in reading or contributing.